Udayana University

 Based on official data released by the Ministry of Research, Technology and Higher Education of Indonesia (Kemenristekdikti), Udayana University is ranked 57th.
-The ranking released by Kemenristekdikti is based on four indicators, those are: the quality of human resources, quality of management, the variety of student activities, quality of research and publications.
-Moreover, based on international university ranking data released by UniRank through its website, Udayana University is ranked 2128th in the world, and 36th in Indonesia.
+The ranking released by Kemenristekdikti is based on four indicators, those are the quality of human resources, the quality of management, the variety of student activities, quality of research and publications.
+Moreover, based on international university ranking data released by UniRank through its website, Udayana University is ranked 1811th in the world, and 30th in Indonesia.

-Udayana University obtained accreditation "A" status (the highest), where there are three levels of status, namely A, B and C, that awarded by the National Accreditation Board of Higher Education (Indonesian: Badan Akrediasi Nasional Perguruan Tinggi, abbreviated as BAN-PT).
-However, in October 2022, the university was caught in a corruption scandal.
+Udayana University obtained accreditation "A" status (the highest), where there are three levels of status, namely A, B, and C, awarded by the National Accreditation Board of Higher Education (Indonesian: Badan Akrediasi Nasional Perguruan Tinggi, abbreviated as BAN-PT).
+However, in October 2022, the university was caught in a corruption scandal, along with sexual assault cases in 2020.
+Then after being investigated and tried, all the suspects were "proven not guilty" and declared free.

 History

 Udayana University was established by the Act of Minister of Higher Education Republic of Indonesia No.104/1962, on 9 August 1962, after an initial period as part of Airlangga University since 29 September 1958.
 It was the first university to be established in Bali Province.
 With four courses in 1962.
-In 1975, several faculties such as faculty of law, faculty of engineering, faculty of agriculture and faculty of economy was established.
-As of 2017, Udayana University have 13 faculties with faculty of marine and fisheries is the newest faculty was established in 2011.
+In 1975, several faculties such as the Faculty of Law, the Faculty of Engineering, the Faculty of Agriculture, and the Faculty of Economy were established.
+As of 2017, Udayana University has 13 faculties with faculty of marine and fisheries the newest faculty was established in 2011.

 Faculties

-The program offered in Udayana University relatively comprehensive in the science major programs.
-The programs offered in the Udayana University is one of the most comprehensive programs in Indonesia.
+The program offered at Udayana University is relatively comprehensive in the science major programs.
+The programs offered at Udayana University are one of the most comprehensive programs in Indonesia.